Click to view briefing as a PDF

 Rosebank is a red line for the UK’s climate commitments

-- Rosebank’s projected CO2 emissions are vast – more than the 700 million people living in the world’s poorest countries produce in a year.
+- Rosebank’s projected CO2 emissions are vast – they would be greater than the combined emissions of the 73 lowest-emitting countries in the world.
 It will be obvious, when all Rosebank’s emissions are counted, that developing this vast oil field is not compatible with a liveable climate or the UK’s climate commitments.

 - The Climate Change Committee advises that limiting the expansion of fossil fuel production must be a key priority for the UK government and that “UK policy on future oil and gas production should be aligned with Global Stocktake calls to accelerate the transition away from fossil fuels”.
 While acknowledging that the UK will continue to need some oil and gas until it reaches net zero, the Committee is clear that “this does not in itself justify the development of new North Sea fields”.